decred/dcrdocs/docs/faq/proof-of-stake/general.md

 This target was selected prior to Decred's launch to ensure that tickets would have a 99.5% chance of voting before they expire.

 ---

-#### 14. What happens if my Voting Service Provider (VSP) goes down?

-Voting rights are based on 1-of-2 multisig transactions.
-Therefore, in the unlikely event your Voting Service Provider (VSP) goes down permanently, you can still vote and receive your PoS reward, as well as revoke a missing or expired ticket.
-To do this, you will need to have a wallet with your VSPs pool script imported.
-See the [Solo Proof-of-Stake (PoS) Voting](../../advanced/solo-proof-of-stake-voting.md) page for details on setting up a wallet for solo voting.

----